Credit: xb100 via Freepik

 The average cost of owning a vehicle is between $8,000 and $13,000 annually between depreciation, gas, maintenance, insurance, taxes, and interest rates on auto loans.

-Despite the enormous expense, when people come to us looking to file insolvency proceedings, they often don’t want to give up their car.
-However, the Licensed Insolvency Trustees at David Sklar & Associates have seen plenty of situations where it made more sense to give it up.
+Despite the enormous expense, when people come to us struggling with debt, they often don’t want to give up their car.
+However, the Licensed Insolvency Trustees at David Sklar & Associates have seen plenty of situations where it made more sense to give it up via a Voluntary Surrender of a Vehicle in Canada.

 What Is Voluntary Surrender?